intel/ai-innovation-bridge/ai-prototyping-challenge-2023/README.md

 ## A Glimpse into the Pharmaceutical Manufacturing Business "AI Reference Kit Prototype" Codebase

-**Demo Code Snapshot**: Explore a sample that integrates demand prediction, predictive maintenance, customer support chatbot, and visual QA/QC reference kits.
+**Sample Prototype**: Explore a sample that integrates demand prediction, predictive maintenance, customer support chatbot, and visual QA/QC reference kits.
 These are refactored into pseudo-microservices crafted for a pharmaceutical product lifecycle narrative, complete with a Streamlit frontend.
 Use this as your architectural muse!

 **Note**: Remember, this is a "hackathon out of the box".
 While it serves as a fantastic starting point, always refer to your specific hackathon's official rules for detailed guidelines.